about dan kalb

 Dan was named the Best Good Government Politician in 2014 by the East Bay Express, and received the California Public Library Advocates’ 2015 Outstanding Elected Official award for advocacy on behalf of Oakland public libraries.
 In 2020, Dan was honored by East Bay Housing Organizations (EBHO) as an Affordable Housing Champion.

 Dan is committed to serving the public with dedication and integrity—something he learned from his father, Marcus.
-Dan's mother Charlotte Levine lived in Oakland until passing away in 2015.
-Dan and his wife Valarie, a State Public Defender, enjoy hiking in our beautiful East Bay Regional Parks in their free time.
+Dan's mother Charlotte Levine lived in Oakland and San Pablo until passing away in 2015.
+Dan and his wife Valarie, a State deputy public defender, enjoy hiking in our beautiful East Bay Regional Parks in their free time.

 decades of leadership in